After the Destruction from the “Lighthouse Storm” in Massachusetts, Ghost Keepers Still Assisting Mariners Around Minot’s Ledge Lighthouse

 Some keepers could not handle the isolation of the tower in its remote location surrounded by water.
 One keeper went crazy and slit his throat.
 Another went insane and was removed from the lighthouse in a strait jacket.
 The ringing of a phantom bell and the taps or knocks are still frequently heard at night.

-My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides special human interest stories from each of the 92 lighthouses, including stories about Ida Lewis, along with plenty of indoor and outdoor coastal attractions you can explore.
+My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides special human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore.
 These include whale watching excursions, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, and lighthouses you can stay overnight.
-You’ll also find plenty of stories of haunted lighthouses.
+You’ll also find plenty of stories of haunted lighthouses, like the one about Minot’s Ledge light mentioned above.
 Lighthouses and their nearby attractions are divided into regions for all you weekly and weekend explorers.